stangri/docs.openwrt.melmac.net/antminer-monitor/README.md

 opkg install antminer-monitor
 ```

-If these packages are not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to [add a custom repo to your router](https://docs.openwrt.melmac.net/#how-to-use) first.
+If these packages are not found in the official feed/repo for your version of OpenWrt, you will need to [add a custom repo to your router](https://docs.openwrt.melmac.net/#how-to-use) first.

 ## How to use